studio-spindle/volition/fe/README.md

 - Translation (i18n)
 -- Add translation mechanism
 -- The BE returns messages in english.
 Refactor so it returns i18n keys instead.
+- At the moment the unit tests are testing mainly implementation details.
+This is to understand the system better.
+At a later stage replace this with TDD/BDD practices.